JuliaDiff/ChainRulesCore.jl/docs/src/writing_good_rules.md

 !!! info "Do I have to support the structural tangents as well?"
-    Technically, you might not actually have to write rules to accept structural tangents; if the AD system never has to decompose down to the level of getfield.
+    Technically, you might not actually have to write rules to accept structural tangents; if the AD system never has to decompose down to the level of `getfield`.
-    This is common for types that don't support user getfield/getproperty access, and that have a lot of rules for the ways they are accessed (such cases include some `AbstractArray` subtypes).
+    This is common for types that don't support user `getfield`/`getproperty` access, and that have a lot of rules for the ways they are accessed (such cases include some `AbstractArray` subtypes).
     You really should support it just in case; especially if the primal type in question is not restricted to a well-tested concrete type.
     But if it is causing struggles, then you can leave it off til someone complains.